-Finally, 35 deaths associated with infant carriers were identified during the period 2018 through 2020.
+Finally, 30 deaths associated with infant carriers were identified during the period 2019 through 2021.
 Placing the infant in the carrier in a hazardous manner was the most common scenario.
-Examples include an infant partially restrained in the seat with shoulder straps only who slid forward in the seat and strangled at the chest clip; a fatality resulting from an unattended and unrestrained infant, sometimes sleeping on top of a soft blanket in the seat, who managed to get into a compromised position; a fatality resulting from an infant tipping a carrier over, causing it to hang the infant inside; an infant sleeping in a carrier with his head turned to the side and face directly pressed against the caregiver's body, which led to suffocation; and an infant left unsupervised in a carrier on a bed; the carrier was later found flipped over with the victim face down and cold to the touch.
+Examples include a fatality resulting from an unattended and unrestrained infant, sometimes sleeping on top of a soft blanket in the seat or in the back of a vehicle, who managed to get into a compromised position; a fatality resulting from an infant tipping a carrier over, causing it to hang the infant inside; an infant sleeping in a carrier with his head turned to the side and face directly pressed against the caregiver's body, which led to suffocation; an infant sleeping in a sling that overstretched unless washed and tumble dried to revert back to its original size; and an infant left unsupervised in a carrier on a bed that was later found flipped over with the victim face down and cold to the touch.

 Table 5 shows a breakdown of the number of nursery product-related deaths by race.
-Over the three year time frame from 2018 through 2020, the victim's race was unspecified for 21 percent of deaths.
-Conversely, the victim's ethnicity was unspecified for more than 64 percent of deaths.
+Over the three-year time frame from 2019 through 2021 the victim's race was unspecified for 21 percent of deaths.
+Conversely, the victim's ethnicity was unspecified for more than 66 percent of deaths.
 Due to the high percentage of deaths with unknown ethnicity, Table 5 is limited to the breakdown of nursery product-related deaths by race only.
-When focused solely on nursery product-related deaths with known race, White children composed 62 percent of all deaths (compared to 70 percent of the population for that age, while Black children made up 29 percent of all deaths (compared to 16 percent of the population for that age).
-14 Victims of other races made up the remaining 9 percent of all deaths.
+When focused solely on nursery product-related deaths with known race, on average, from 2019 through 2021, White children composed 60 percent of all deaths (compared to 70 percent of the population for that age, while Black children made up 33 percent of all deaths (compared to 15 percent of the population for that age).
+13 Victims of other races made up the remaining 7 percent of all deaths.